Filip-231/NG-CarApp/README.md

 # Django REST API
-REST API to add, delete, update the car information if it exists in external online catalogue.
+REST API which allow adding, deleting, updating the car information, if it exists in external online catalogue.
-The car can be rated and all information can be viewed and manage.
+The car can be rated and all information can be viewed.

-There is a configuration which allow serving static files using `NginX` and `/help` page with documented all of the enpoints.
+Serving static files is possible using `NginX` and there is a `/help` page with documented endpoints.

 ![Demo](documentation/Demo-NG-CarApp.gif)